 I gave up smoking years ago, after I picked up a new vape kit with some Vape Juice included, but I’m not about to quit using tobacco.
+Plenty of people have, however, through swapping the cigs for a vape pens and pairing it with something like Nasty Juice – Nasty Juice is an e liquid brand.
 Flowering tobacco (Nicotiana spp.) that is, a family of plants—annuals for me, but many are hardy in Zone 7 or warmer– that have been enriching my garden for years.
 I’m not talking about those cute little garden-center hybrids.
 Breeders seeking richer colors and compact plants with more profuse flowers have realized their dreams, but paid dearly.
 Their success has come the expense of the fragrance, stature, and sheer exuberance that makes the parents of those hybrid offspring so alluring.
 The parents–the straight species Nicotianas–are still tops for wow-power.
 Just take a look at that drift of woodland tobacco (Nicotiana sylvestris) in Dennis Schrader’s Long Island, NY garden.Why they’re not more popular I just don’t know.
 Heck, they don’t even rate a decent common name.

 Nicotianas certainly have a lot to offer.
 They add bold architectural presence to the border, and compliment virtually any setting, from tropical themes and foundation plantings to mixed and perennial borders.
 They excel at bridging gaps in young gardens, or filling holes left by spring-blooming, summer dormant plants such as spring bulbs or oriental poppies (Papaver orientalis).
 They can also serve as a quick hedge, or a stunning backdrop for smaller plants.